johanhm/ForwarderSoftware/XT28API/README.txt

  The API structure is seen in a figure below

 \image html xt28API.png "XT28 API Structure and dependency"
+@image latex xt28API.png "XT28 API Structure and dependency"

 The API contains the following modules and sub modules